colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 command1 &
 command2 &
-command3
+command3 &
+wait
 ~~~
 {: .bash}

-This will run command1,2 and 3 simultaneously.
-It also requests 3 cores with the ntasks option.
+This will run `command1`, `command2` and `command3` simultaneously.
+The

-When command3 finishes the job will end as backgrounded jobs won't keep the job running.
-An alternative to this is to put a long sleep command in as the last statement, but we need to get the timing accurate for this.
-If all the commands finish and the sleep is still running we'll be reserving resources we aren't using.
+`--ntasks=3` option ensures that Slurm allocates three CPU cores for
+this, and the `wait` command ensures that all processes complete
+before Slurm releases the allocation.

-This method has its limits if we want to run multiple tasks after the first ones have completed.
-Its possible, but scaling it will be harder.
+This method has its limits if we want to run multiple tasks after the
+first ones have completed.
+It's possible, but scaling it will be
+harder.

 ## GNU Parallel